 Set Star Separation (Inches) Dist. from Light Box (Eye) Angular Separation

 1

 2

 3

-Avg.
+L Avg.
 Separation

 The angular separation between two stars can be calculated using trigonometry.
 Form a triangle with one length equal to the distance between you and the light box and the other length equal to the physical separation of the stars.
-The angular separation is where α is the angular separation of the stars in arcseconds, s is the physical separation of the stars, d is the distance to the light box, and 3600 converts degrees to arcseconds.
+The angular separation is given by where $\alpha$ is the angular separation of the stars in arcseconds, s is the physical separation of the stars, and d is the distance to the light box.
 To use this equation, your calculator should be in DEGREE mode!

-$$\alpha = \tan^{-1}\left(\frac{s}{d}\right) 3600$$
+$\alpha = \tan^{-1}(s/d) 3600$